Will-I-Am-7/CoinJar/README.md

 API layer.
 Contains controller actions which simply sends a mediator request to the Application layer and returns an appropriate response.

+### Testing
+I added some unit tests for exceptions in the Application layer.
+I also created integration tests for my commands and queries in the Application layer.

 ## Building and running

 ### Prerequisites